captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-The corpse…well, someone’s buried it…and…gone away…dry dust sprinkled on the flesh and all the rituals complete.
+The corpse…well, somebody's buried it…and…gone away…dry dust sprinkled on the flesh and all the rituals complete.

 ---

 ## CREON: